 It is important to be sure that the correct grade of material is being used with an appropriate specification for the intended assembly process.
 For example if the assembly is 'Lead-Free' then generally a higher reflow soldering temperature will be needed and therefore a material with a higher Tg (Glass Transition Temperature).

-Although the presence of moisture can cause the FR4 layers to seperate, quite often the root cause of the problem could be due to a defect during the PCB manufacturing process.
+Although the presence of moisture can cause the FR4 layers to separate, quite often the root cause of the problem could be due to a defect during the PCB manufacturing process.

 FR4 is a 'Hygroscopic' material and will absorb moisture from the atmosphere and so once the PCB's are fabricated they should be vacuum sealed.
-If there is concern over the way in which the PCB's have been sealed then the PCB's should be pre-baked prior to assembly to remove moisture following the guidlines detailed in IPC 1601 - see link below.
-IPC 1601 also covers the handling and storage of printed circuit boards.
+If there is concern over the way in which the PCB's have been sealed then the PCB's should be pre-baked prior to assembly to remove moisture following the guidelines detailed in IPC 1601.